ppy/osu-wiki/news/2024/2024-04-12-osu-lazer-updates-april-12-2024.md

 ### Main menu banner rotation

 The main menu sometimes shows a graphic for ongoing events.
-Support has been added to rotate between multiple of these, in case many events are happening simultaneously.
+Support has been added (in both clients) to rotate between multiple of these, in case many events are happening simultaneously.

 <div align="center" class="osu-md__paragraph">
     <video width="100%" autoplay loop muted playsinline>